Unification Theological Seminary

-Unification Theological Seminary (UTS) is a private Unification Church-affiliated graduate seminary headquartered in Midtown Manhattan, New York City, New York.
+HJ International Graduate School for Peace and Public Leadership is a private Unification Church-affiliated graduate seminary headquartered in Midtown Manhattan, New York City, New York.
+It was known as Unification Theological Seminary (UTS) from its founding in 1975 until July 2023.

+In September 1975, UTS acquired a 250-acre campus, including a former Catholic novitiate dating to 1931 and circa 1886 mansion, in Barrytown, Dutchess County, New York.
+Its first class entered that year and consisted of 56 MRE students.

 The seminary was granted an absolute charter from the State of New York in January 1984 and received accreditation from the Middle States Commission on Higher Education in November 1996.

-UTS also has a larger, 250-acre campus located in Dutchess County, New York; however, almost all instruction is now conducted through the seminary’s New York headquarters.
-The seminary's first classes were offered in September 1975.
+Following a decline in enrollment and financial challenges, it was sold in January 2024 to nearby Bard College to become the new location of Bard College at Simon's Rock.
+Since then, all instruction is now conducted through the seminary’s New York City headquarters.

 Students and alumni

 While the majority of UTS students have been Unification Church members, there are also students from other faiths.
-Historically, the UTS faculty has included academics representing the Jewish, Islamic, and Christian faiths, as well as Unificationist faculty with degrees from Harvard University, Columbia University, Graduate Theological Union, The New School, Vanderbilt University, and Drew University.
-The Seminary has over 125 students enrolled in its three Master degrees and in its Doctorate of Ministry (D.Min.) program.
+Historically, the UTS faculty has included academics representing the Jewish, Islamic, and Christian faiths, as well as Unificationist faculty with degrees from Ivy League universities, as well as the Graduate Theological Union, The New School, Vanderbilt University, and Drew University, among others.
+The seminary has over 125 students enrolled in its three Master degrees and in its Doctor of Ministry (DMin) program.
 Most Unification Church leaders in the United States hold UTS degrees.
 UTS graduates have also played major leadership roles in many of the Unification Church-related organizations in the United States, as well as Unification-inspired civil society and corporate entities including the Universal Peace Federation, the Family Federation for World Peace, World Collegiate Association for the Research of Principles (CARP), the American Clergy Leadership Conference, World & I Magazine, Paragon Publishers, the Professors World Peace Academy, Unification Theological Seminary, and the Women’s Federation for World Peace.
 As of 2022, there are over 1,550 UTS graduates.